dorjeys3/Walmart_proj/README.md

 Therefore, I would like to see if there are certain brands that do better than others.
 This finding could also influence how Walmart might market the products.

 Another place I would like to spend more time is exploring whether lemmatize or stemming should even be considered.
-For instance, based on logistic regression, the word "Slip" leads to a "non recommendation".
-However, I found this to not be true.
-"Slip" was lemmatized from Slippers, slippery, slips, slipping.
+For instance, "Slip" was lemmatized from Slippers, slippery, slips, slipping.
 Slip was being refered correctly at itmes, where customers were talking about how the elastic does not perform well and causes the pants to slip and the item was not recommended.
 And other times, it was lemmatized from slippers

 * 'Hubby also claims they slip down easily if not tied tightly.

 * 'I sadly had to return my ballet slipper pink because I ordered the wrong size.'

-Lastly, another step that I would like to take would be scraping Walmart every season to see how the reviews differe among the seasons.
+Lastly, another step that I would like to take would be scraping Walmart every season to see how the reviews differ among the seasons.

 ## For More Information